vives-project-xp/BachelorproefKiosk/README.md

 We got 3 different pages:

+- Home:
+  Starting point to navigate to all the other pages.

 - Bachelorproeven:
  This shows a list with each bachelor thesis.
 When you click on a thesis you get more information.